MamounH/InMemorySpringProject/README.md

 ## Overview

-The system has 3 levels of users: Students, Instructors, Admins.
+The system has 3 levels of users: Admins, Editors, Viewers.

 ![](Screenshots/ContextDiagram.png)